-This will then result in allowlist.txt being available for Agent provisioning.
+This will then result in [filename] being available for agent provisioning.

-Warning: It's best practice to create the allowlist in a secure environment.
+Warning: It's best practice to create the runtime policy in a secure environment.
 Ideally, this should be on a fully encrypted, air gapped computer that is permanently isolated from the Internet.
-Disable all network cards and sign the allowlist hash to ensure no tampering occurs when transferring to other machines.
+Disable all network cards and sign the runtime policy hash to ensure no tampering occurs when transferring to other machines.